 Grassroots Crisis Intervention Center

-This year, we have decided to focus our efforts in our more immediate community, supporting Grassroots Crisis Intervention Center in Columbia, MD.
+This year, we continue to focus on our more immediate community, supporting Grassroots Crisis Intervention Center in Columbia, MD.
 Grassroots is the only 24 hour, full service homeless shelter providing free outreach services and crisis intervention in Howard County.

 Their facility maintains 18 beds for men, 33 family rooms, and 24 hour crisis hotline support.
 Their center is also connected to the suicide prevention line and hosts more calls than any center in the United States.
-We will support Grassroots with various initiatives throughout 2017, starting with a food and household supplies drive.
 Grassroots serves approximately 50 people three meals daily and is always accepting food and household item donations; as well as gift cards for gas, grocery stores, and Walmart/Target.
 For more information on how you can join Edwards in supporting Grassroots, please visit their website.